-Are whitening strips bad for your teeth?
+Are whitening strips (Crest Whitestrips®) bad for your teeth?

-Clinical research and trials (not to mention over a decade of use by the general public) have not shown any significant long-term or irreversible adverse effects to teeth, gums or tooth nerve tissue.
+- Over two decades of use by the general public has not revealed any serious long-term or irreversible adverse effects to teeth, gums or tooth nerve tissue.

-Disadvantages of using teeth-whitening strips.
+General disadvantages of using teeth whitening strips.

-A) They don't whiten back teeth.
+A) They can't be used to whiten side or back teeth.